mstksg/inCode/copy/entries/machines-1.md

 elements in the stream...it actually doesn't really say anything about the type of the *state* of the stream.
 This is a clue to a useful aspect of these types of machines --- the state is, in the general case, completely inaccessible.
-If instead of `n`, we had put, say, `even . round . log . fromIntegral $ n`, we would have a stream that seemed to vary erratically from `True` and `False`.
+If for `streamFrom`, instead of `n` we had put, say, `even . round . log . fromIntegral $ n`, we would have a stream that seemed to vary erratically from `True` and `False`.
 Internally, there would be a counting `n`...but externally, all we would be able to "see" was the erratic `True`/`False` behavior.
+We might not even know that the internal counting state was an int!

 ~~~haskell